 Student assets are assessed at a greater rate than parent assets.
 Under the federal formula, dependent student assets are assessed at a flat 20% rate, so \$10,000 in the student's name will reduce eligibility for need-based financial aid by \$2,000.
 (In the formula used by the CSS/Financial Aid PROFILE form, student assets are assessed at a flat 25% rate.)
-In contrast, a portion of parent assets are sheltered by an asset protection allowance based on the age of the older parent.
+In contrast, a portion of parent assets are sheltered by an asset protection allowance based on whether the parents are married or not and the age of the older parent living in the household with the student.
 The asset protection allowance is between \$30,000 and \$50,000 for most parents of college-age children, but has been decreasing since 2009-2010 and is now about half of these levels.
 The net worth of the family's principal place of residence, money in qualified retirement plans and the net worth of small businesses owned and controlled by the family are not reported as an asset.
 Any remaining reportable assets are assessed on a bracketed scale, with a top rate of 5.64%.
-In a worst-case scenario, \$10,000 in the parent's name will reduce the student's eligibility for need-based financial aid by \$564, an improvement of at least \$1,436 in eligibility for need-based financial aid.
+In a worst-case scenario, \$10,000 in the parent's name will reduce the student's eligibility for needbased financial aid by \$564, an improvement of at least \$1,436 in eligibility for need-based financial aid.
 So, it is always best to save for college in the parent's name, not the child's name.